o3de/o3de.org/content/docs/userguide/scripting/lua/ces-properties.md

 ---
-description: ' Specify the properties of a Lua script component that appear in &ly-editor;
+description: ' Specify the properties of a Lua script component that appear in Lumberyard Editor in Amazon Lumberyard. '
-  in &ALYlong;. '
 title: Properties Table
 ---
 # Properties Table {#lua-scripting-ces-properties}